 SPECIAL TOPIC: THE PERSONHOOD OF THE SPIRIT

-In the OT "the Spirit of God" (i.e., ruach) was a force which accomplished YHWH's purpose, but there is no hint that it was personal (i.e., OT monotheism).
-However, in the NT the full personality and personhood of the Spirit is documented:
+In the OT "the Spirit of God" (i.e., ruach) was a force which accomplished YHWH's purpose (see SPECIAL TOPIC: SPIRIT IN THE BIBLE), I., but there is little hint that He was personal (cf. Isa.
+48:16; 61:1).

 1. He can be blasphemed (cf. Matt.
 12:31; Mark 3:29)